Aleslammer/Roll20_Deathwatch/docs/meleeattack.md

 ## Input

-This script is intended to be called from the character sheet.
+This script is intended to be called from the character sheet or a macro.

 * **Target** - The target of your melee attack.
 * **All Out** - This indicates if the attack is using the all out ability.
 Values are Yes or No.